pepecortes/spotair/DEV_LOG.md

 (note on `webpack`: 2 ways of build up the bundle: see package.json ("watch" allows to rebundle each time a file is modified, making it suitable for development)

 Also for the client, I use **bootstrap-vue.js** that does not depend on jquery.
 All this client tools are completely unknown to me so lets go experimental for a while

+## Vue.js
+For the time being I have decided not to use the vue-cli.
+I rely on webpack, and we will see later on if we have other needs